FeeFighters/samurai-client-ruby/api_reference.markdown

 We don't typically recommend using our server-to-server API for creating/updating Payment Methods, because it requires credit card data to pass through your server and exposes you to a much greater PCI compliance & risk liability.

-However, there are situations where using the server-to-server API is appropriate, such as integrating a server that is already PCI-secure with Samurai or if you need to perform complex transactions and don't mind bearing the burden of greater complaince and risk.
+However, there are situations where using the server-to-server API is appropriate, such as integrating a server that is already PCI-secure with Samurai or if you need to perform complex transactions and don't mind bearing the burden of greater compliance and risk.

 ### Creating a Payment Method (S2S)